Stanford prison experiment: Sunday, August 15: Day 1

 The participants who had been assigned a prisoner role were mock-arrested by the local Palo Alto police at their homes or assigned sites.
 The participants were intentionally not informed that they would be arrested, as the researchers wanted it to come as a surprise.
-This was a breach of the ethics of Zimbardo’s own contract that all of the participants had signed.
-The arrest involved charging them with armed robbery, and burglary, Penal Codes 211 and 459 respectively.
-The Palo Alto police department assisted Zimbardo's team with the simulated arrests and conducted full booking procedures on the prisoners at the Palo Alto City police headquarters, which included warning of Miranda rights, fingerprinting and taking mug shots.
-All of these actions were video-documented by a local San Francisco TV station reporter travelling around in Zimbardo's car.
-Meanwhile, three guards prepped for the arrival of the inmates.
+This was a breach of the ethics of Zimbardo's own contract that all of the participants had signed.
+The arrest involved charging them with armed robbery and burglary, Penal Codes 211 and 459, respectively.
+The Palo Alto police department assisted Zimbardo's team with the simulated arrests and performed full booking procedures on the prisoners at the Palo Alto City police headquarters, which included warning of Miranda rights, fingerprinting, and taking of mug shots.
+All of these actions were video-documented by a local San Francisco television station reporter using Zimbardo's car.
+Meanwhile, three guards prepared for the arrival of the inmates.
 The prisoners were then transported to the mock prison from the police station, sirens wailing.
-In the Stanford County Jail they were systematically strip searched, given their new identities (Inmate identification number), and uniform.
+In the "Stanford County Jail" they were systematically strip searched and given their new identities (inmate identification number) and uniform.

 Prisoners wore uncomfortable, ill-fitting smocks without any underwear and stocking caps, as well as a chain around one ankle.
 Guards were instructed to call prisoners by their assigned numbers, sewn on their uniforms, instead of by name, thereby dehumanizing prisoners.
 The prisoners were then greeted by the warden, who conveyed the seriousness of their offence and their new status as prisoners.
 With the rules of the prison presented to them, the inmates retired to their cells for the rest of the first day of the experiment.

 Monday, August 16: Day 2

-Guards referred to prisoners by their identification and confined them to their small cells.
+Guards referred to prisoners by their identification numbers and confined them to their small cells.
 At 2:30 am the prisoners rebelled against guards' wake up calls of whistles and clanging of batons.
 Prisoners refused to leave their cells to eat in the yard, ripped off their inmate number tags, took off their stocking caps and insulted the guards.

 In response, guards sprayed fire extinguishers at the prisoners to reassert control.
 The three back-up guards were called in to help regain control of the prison.
-Guards removed all of the prisoners' clothes, removed mattresses and sentenced the main instigators to time in The Hole.
+Guards removed all of the prisoners' clothes, removed mattresses and sentenced the main instigators to time in the special detention unit.
 They attempted to dissuade any further rebellion using psychological warfare.
-One of the guards said to the other that, "these are dangerous prisoners."
+One of the guards said to the other that, "these are dangerous prisoners".